AZ-NBS-Data/AZ-NBS-Cutoff-Analysis/SQL/README.md

 ---

 ## 📂 Contents
-- `cutoff_analysis_query.sql`
+- `AZ_sql_cutoff_analysis.sql`
-  Example query for retrieving analyte data by condition.
+  Template query for retrieving analyte data by condition.
 This script joins disorder, result, and lab accession tables to extract data used for cutoff analysis and quality monitoring.

 ---